Boeing KC-46 Pegasus: Turkey

+Qatar

+On 20 August 2026, the United States Department of State approved a potential Foreign Military Sale to the Government of Qatar for four (4) KC-46A and related equipment, spare parts, training and support at a cost of $4.5 billion.

 Failed bids

 Canada

 In February 2017, Boeing stated it would bid the KC-46A for the Royal Canadian Air Force's Strategic Tanker Transport Capability competition, which is to replace Canada's fleet of CC-150 Polaris tankers.
 The contract was valued at C$1.5+ billion.
 In April 2021, Airbus Defence and Space with its submission of the A330 MRTT was deemed the only qualified bidder to replace the CC-150.

 Italy

 In November 2022, it was reported that Italy was negotiating the purchase of six KC-46s, to be designated KC-767B locally, after deciding to forgo modernization work on the current fleet of four KC-767As.
 The purchase could have included logistics support for the KC-46A fleet for a period of five years.
 The total cost of the contract would have been approximately €1.12 billion.
 Italy's four KC-767As were to have been sold to Boeing.

-In July 2024, Italy "halted" the acquisition of the KC-46 due to "changed and unforeseen needs" and started the procedure to procure a new tanker, possibly from another vendor.
+In July 2024, Italy halted the KC-46 purchase due to "changed and unforeseen needs" and restarted the tanker procurement.
+In 2026, Italy ordered six A330MRTTs.